-With black shoes, this is obviously not a consideration as there’s only one shade of black: black.
+This is obviously not a consideration with black shoes as there’s only one shade of black: black.

 Other Shoe Colors

-Of course, there’re more to life than black and brown.
+Of course, there’s more to life than black and brown.
 Some less common shoe colors are:

 - Oxblood: Sometimes referred to as “cordovan,” this is a deep shade of red, similar to burgundy or merlot.
 It works exceptionally well with navy blue and grey trousers.